Senal-D-A-Gunaratna/LeadGen/docs/FIX-ISSUES.md

 This document outlines solutions for common environment and dependency issues encountered in the project.

+please note that all comands listed on this file must be runed from the **project_root**

 ## 🚀 Quick Fix (Recommended)

 If you are experiencing module errors, the fastest solution is to run the automated fix script.
 This handles both frontend and backend dependencies.